-And, if you’re like a lot of people this winter (not just in New England), you’ve been inside your house WAY too much this winter, which means:
+If you’re like a lot of people this winter (not just in New England), you’ve been inside your house WAY too much this winter, not to mention the last 2 years, which means:

 1) You’ve probably been creating a bit more wear and tear and mess on the inside of your home

-2) The outside has been a bit more damaged by the weather and conditions and is going to need more TLC this spring (anyone else have flower box just rip out of the window sill?
-No?
-Just us?)
+2) The outside has been a bit more damaged by the weather and conditions and is going to need more TLC this spring… and we’re all still craving making the most of our outdoor space for socializing and enjoyment!

 3) You’ve been seeing a lot more of the “ugh… this needs some work” spaces in your home, since you’ve had no choice but to stare at it much, much more this year.

 So, the silver lining may be that we’ve got a much better sense of what needs to get done this Spring, and we’re anxious for any almost-nice-day to come along so we can get started on Spring Cleaning.